JZBlank/TaskManager/README.md

 - [X] Improve exe UI (increased font size to improve alignment and spacing)

 ## ToDo Objectives
+- [] Fix scroll bar disappearing when exiting and reopening app
+- [] Add scroll functionality with mouse wheel
+- [] Fix button highlighting not working in exe file

 ## Nice to haves
 - [] Be able to schedule tasks manually weekly/monthly,etc